samco-sdk/Java-SDK/README.md

     ]
    }

-#### Using the session token we can call other API’s through java SDK
+#### Using the session token users can call other API’s through java SDK

 ### <h3 id="equity_search">Search Equity & Derivative:</h3>